jaderabbit/cloudkata/README.md

 1. Create an EC2 box (linux!).
 2. Download the certificate.
-3. Setup your ssh credentials for the box using the certificate.
+3. Setup your ssh credentials for the box using the certificate. ([putty & puttygen](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html) or OpenSSL - you might have installed OpenSSL when you installed git!)
 4. Login to your EC2 box
 5. Clone the github repo and install the web server: similar to the first kata
 6. Install postgresql: https://github.com/snowplow/snowplow/wiki/Setting-up-PostgreSQL
 7. Setup the security groups so we can access it.
-(Do as demoed!)
+(Do as demoed!
+Open up the ports!)
 7. Send me you URL when it works.

 ----------------------------------------------------------------------------------------------------------------------------------